 Coliform Bacteria Present in Our Drinking Water

-Several particles are visibly seen in the water, but there are numerous different kinds of bacteria or parasites that are not seen with our naked eyes.
+Several particles are visible in the water, but the naked eye cannot see numerous different kinds of bacteria or parasites.

-There are already deaths and diseases reported every year because of these unseen organisms freely floating in the water that we drink; though these cases may vary from different countries, it does not mean that we are safe.
+Deaths and diseases are reported yearly because these unseen organisms freely float in the water we drink.
+Though these cases may vary between countries, this does not mean we are safe.
 Contaminants are everywhere, and if untreated, they may cause illness.

-Let us not put our lives to the test living it to authority, and believe that the water is supplied to us is indeed crystal clear and free from harmful radicals; it may be safe for a few consumptions but will never be that safe for a lifetime.
+Let us not put our lives to the test, living it to authority, and believe that the water supplied to us is crystal clear and free from harmful radicals; it may be safe for a few consumptions but will never be that safe for a lifetime.

-As the population grows in numbers, so is our health that is put at risk; pollution is always connected with population, and sad to say though some of us are aware of these pathogens such as coliform bacteria, we still aren’t sure of would happen if this bacteria would be on our waters and be taken into our bodies.
+As the population grows in numbers, so is our health is put at risk; pollution is always connected with population, and sad to say, though some of us are aware of these pathogens such as coliform bacteria, we still aren’t sure if we would happen if this bacteria would be on our waters and be taken into our bodies.

 What Exactly is Coliform Bacteria